headblockhead/dotfiles/README.md

     cd dotfiles-master
     ```

     Then, copy the system config to the new system.
-Don't edit it yet.
+If you want to make any major changes before the install (such as changing the username), now is the time to do that.

     ```bash
     cp ./root/etc/nixos/configuration.nix /mnt/etc/nixos/configuration.nix